If you only have time for one attraction in Milan, let it be the Duomo. A visit to Milan cathedral and the Duomo rooftop is an absolute must.

-One statue towers over the spires and 3400 sculptures decorating the Duomo: the golden Madonna (Madunina in Milanese dialect), the symbol of Milan.
+One statue towers over the spires and the 3400 sculptures decorating the Duomo: the golden Madonna (Madunina in Milanese dialect), the symbol of Milan.

-The design of the square and the style of most of the magnificent buildings surrounding the cathedral date back to the second half of the 19th century, including the famous Galleria Vittorio Emanuele and its magnificent glass-vaulted arcades.
+The design of the square and the style of most of the magnificent buildings surrounding the cathedral date back to the second half of the 19th century, including the famous Galleria Vittorio Emanuele II and its magnificent glass-vaulted arcades.

 Italy is not short of beautiful squares, and Milan Piazza del Duomo is certainly one of the most impressive.

-Best time to walk the Duomo rooftop: You can visit all year round, but beware that it can be very hot during the Summer months when it’s better to go early in the morning or in the late afternoon.
+Best time to walk the Duomo rooftop: You can visit all year round, but beware that it can be very hot in the Summer months when it’s better to go early in the morning or in the late afternoon.

 Opening hours: Daily 9.00 am -7.00 pm